-‘The Pink City’ is a large urban metropolis built around a city centre, which is absolutely nothing like anything you might find in the West or indeed other parts of Asia.
+The ‘Pink City’ is a large urban metropolis built around a city centre, which is absolutely nothing like anything you might find in the West or indeed other parts of Asia.
 Inside the city walls, you’ll find a maze of pink buildings and ancient architecture, now taken over by endless market stalls.

-Apart from being a really pretty place to hang around for a few days you can take cookery or yoga classes or head out on a camel safari.
+Apart from being a really pretty place to hang around for a few days, you can take cookery or yoga classes or head out on a camel safari.
 Pushkar is only very small but there are strict rules in the town where no meat or alcohol whatsoever is permitted.
-If you come during November be sure to check out the Pushkar Camel Fair, which takes over the town for 2 weeks around the full moon.
+If you come during November, be sure to check out the Pushkar Camel Fair, which takes over the town for 2 weeks around the full moon

-‘The Blue City’ of Jodhpur is another essential backpacking destination in Rajasthan.
+The ‘Blue City’ of Jodhpur is another of the best 5 places to visit in Rajasthan.
 You won’t need much more than a day or two here but it’s worth it just to go to the magnificent Mehrangarh Fort alone.
 It’s an enormous structure, brilliantly built so it merges with the top of a large hill that overlooks the city.
 With audio guides and better signposts it is a much more informative and interesting visit than some of the other forts in India including Jaipur’s Amber Fort which is fairly uninformative besides a few ‘security guards’ eager to make a tip by showing you where the king used to go to relieve his bowels.

-Follow the walls of the fort round to the part facing Jodhpur and you get a sensational view of the Blue City and it becomes immediately obvious why and how it got its name.
+Follow the walls of the fort around to the part facing Jodhpur and you get a sensational view of the Blue City and it becomes immediately obvious why and how it got its name.
 Hang around until the fort is about to close as dusk begins to set for the best views and some wonderful photo opportunities.

 If you fancy taking the quick route down, take the exhilarating zip-line over the Luni River and back towards city level.

 There is a different vibe to Udaipur from the other main cities on the Rajasthan travel trail.
 Built around several lakes, it was featured in the 13th James Bond film Octopussy, which predictably plays nightly in bars and cafes around town.
-As the sun sets over Udaipur’s lake and its glittering palaces, its not hard to see why it was chosen.
+As the sun sets over Udaipur’s lake and its glittering palaces, it’s not hard to see why it was chosen.

 There is more than an air of mystery about the place and little can beat heading to one of the many rooftop restaurants, all with great views of the lake for a curry and a few drinks, while fully appreciating the beauty of the place.